brittbaker321/reddit-trend-tracker/README.md

 # Reddit Technology Trend Tracker

-An AWS Lambda-based project that tracks trends from any subreddit by analyzing posts and comments for keyword mentions (defined by you).
+An AWS Lambda-based project that tracks trends from any subreddit by analyzing posts and comments for keyword mentions.
 The project collects daily snapshots and stores them in Snowflake for trend analysis.

 ![tracker-flow](tracker-flow.png)